-Anne began her Montessori journey thirteen years ago, while looking for a preschool option for her oldest child.
+Anne began her Montessori journey in 2004, while looking for a preschool option for her oldest child.
 She was delighted to discover this method that honored children developmentally- from an emotional and academic perspective.
 Her children attended a Montessori preschool in Indianapolis, where she volunteered and served as president for one year.
 They later attended one of IPS's Montessori Magnet schools.
 While her children attended this school, Anne was a dedicated volunteer both in the classroom and on the MPTA board.
 She also served as Director of New Family Outreach for five years where she welcomed new families into the school.

 She is so excited to be at Village Montessori as the Director of Admissions and Operations.